 2. Choose one and tackle it.
 Meditation may even help you with your focus.

 The result?
-Each time you complete the process the ensuing burst of energy and confidence will propel you forward to tackle the rest of your list.
+Each time you complete the process the ensuing burst of energy and confidence will propel you forward.
+This will allow you to tackle the rest of your list.
 Good luck as you face your fears!
 But, what that really means is good luck as your climb those mountains in life that will help you realize your greatest dreams.
 You’ve got this!
 For more tips on conquering fear, check out this article from Forbes.